 In this case, the main determinants of price are: length and width of the putting green, turf quality, and which extra features there are that go beyond the essential.

 If you don’t want to spend more than $50, for example, then that’s perfectly fine.
-The SKLZ Accelerator Pro, our #1 choice, falls in this category.
+The SKLZ Accelerator Pro and JEF Deluxe, for example, fall in this category.
 It’s up to you to find a model that works for you and doesn’t exceed your budget.

 Putting greens with ball return are great because they tend to be inexpensive and packed with value.
 They obviously aren’t on the same level as larger, more expensive putting mats, but they can really go a long way in improving your distance and directional control.